Dallas Paternity Lawyers

 When a mother or a father wants to establish paternity in Texas and one party is resisting, a “Petition to Adjudicate Parentage” is filed.
 The alleged father will then appear in court and either the alleged father of the mother will make their case for paternity.

 If either party disputes the biological parentage of a child, the court will order a DNA test.
-Some paternity case, however, can be more complicated such as when the wrong individual has been adjudicated to be the father of a child.
+Some paternity situations, however, can be more complicated such as when the wrong individual has been adjudicated to be the father of a child.
 If you have been wrongly adjudicated to be the father of a child or if you are denying that you are the biological father of a child, you need an experienced attorney to help you with the legal issues pertaining to genetic testing, child support, and visitation matters.

 Looking to establish paternity in Texas?
 Schedule a consultation with our Dallas paternity lawyer today by calling (469) 299-5944 today.

-Who is the Presumed Father in a Paternity Case?
+Understanding the Presumed Father in Paternity Matters

 In Texas, a man is presumed to be the father of a child if:

-• He was married to the mother at the time of birth
+- He was married to the mother at the time of birth

-• He was married to the mother in the 300 days before the child’s birth
+- He was married to the mother in the 300 days before the child’s birth

-• He was married to the mother after the birth and voluntarily claimed paternity
+- He was married to the mother after the birth and voluntarily claimed paternity

-• He lived with the child for the first two years of his or her life and acted as a father figure
+- He lived with the child for the first two years of his or her life and acted as a father figure

 Whether you want to establish paternity in Texas or prevent an involuntary paternity order, the family law attorneys at The Branch Law Firm in Dallas can help.
 We have over 30 years of combined experience in the legal field.